-In his/her pedotherapy, the orthopedagogue aims to influence the child's life toward an integrated personal development.
-He/she wants to change the destructive circular dynamic of anxiety, degeneration and personal mis-forming to a constructive, linear dynamic of communicating and exploring, which will result in the child's becoming and personal re-forming.
+In his pedotherapy, the orthopedagogue aims to influence the child's life toward an integrated personal development.
+He wants to change the destructive circular dynamic of anxiety, degeneration and personal mis-forming to a constructive linear dynamic of communicating and explorating that will result in the child's becoming and personal re-forming.
 The psychic life is not static--it is living and dynamic.
 Thus, the assimilation of conflict and tension also is a dynamic, creative event--the creation of new meanings and a new attunement.
 The pedotherapist helps the child actualize potentialities for creative assimilation--this is creative self-actualization.
 This creative work also is cathartic.
-The child is not delivered to (determined by) his/her situation.
-He/she can assimilate it and direct his/her life him/herself.
-Determinism nullifies the responsibility that each person must direct his/her own life in creative ways.
+The child is not delivered to (determined by) his situation.
+He can assimilate it and direct his life himself.
+Determinism nullifies the responsibility that each person has to direct his own life in creative ways.

-For the pedotherapist, this has to do with developing the child's potentialities for communication and eliminating his/her conflict and anxiety blockages.
+For the pedotherapist, this has to do with developing the child's potentialities for communication and eliminating his conflict and anxiety blockages.